ECecillo/goflow/README.md

 # TODO

-- [ ] Faire une image docker de l'app
-- [ ] Setup un github workflow pour deploy l'image sur le registry github

 - [ ] Show an elapsed time when "start" is enter.
 - [ ] Create a task.
   - [ ] Title
   - [ ] Description
   - [ ] Tags
+- [ ] Write the task to a file in the format of a JSON.
+- [ ] Start the application and check if there is a file with tasks.

 # Project goflow